eurobench/eurobench_protocol/howto.md

 The Eurobench platform is deployed onto a virtual machine currently hosted on a Amazon Web Service.

 * The user accesses to the system through the `front end`.
-  Implemented using A
+  Implemented using `Angular`.
 * The `front end` relies on the `back end` to interact with the system information.
-  Implemented using spring
+  Implemented using `spring`.
 * The `PI Manager` is in charge of launching and monitoring the computation of the metrics.
-  Implemented under python.
+  Implemented under `python`.
 * The Eurobench Data is organized through 2 components
   * The database per se that is a `postgreSQL` database.
     Contains all information about protocols, experiments, users, ...
   * The `DataFileSystem` where are stored all experimental files, metric scores, protocol images and manual.

 The database, the front-end back-end and the PI Manager are deployed through Docker mechanisms.
-That means that all components could be deployed to other environment if required.
+That means that all components could be deployed to other machine _seamlessly_ if required.

 ## Minimal setup